>

 Regalian digital identity

-Another aspect of the Principality's digital development is the digital identity assigned to natural persons (nationals and holders of residence permits, persons registered in a public service register held for the application of a legislative or regulatory provision) and legal entities (registered in a public service register held for the application of a legislative or regulatory provision) (Law no. 1.483 of 17 December 2019 on digital identity).
+Another aspect of the Principality's digital development is the digital identity assigned to natural persons (nationals and holders of residence permits, persons registered in a public service register held for the application of a legislative or regulatory provision) and legal entities (registered in a public service register held for the application of a legislative or regulatory provision) (Law no. 1.483 of 17 December 2019 on digital identity amended by Law No. 1.578 of 1 July 2025 above mentioned).

 Artificial Intelligence